atmnk/journey-projects/README.md

 1. By This step you can loop over group of steps specific until there are values in counter array variable
 2. Create Folder whose name ends with `.block`
 3. Inside This Folder create plain text file `.info` contents of the `.info` file should be as follow
-    1. This file is all about information for loop unit all its Lines should be as follow
+    1. This file is all about information for block unit all its Lines should be as follow
     2. First Line
         1. This line is all about counter array variable that you want to iterate over
         2. It should start with `Variable=` and proceed with name of the variable on which you want to iterate